Mokhaled2004/MarketMate2/README.md

   - Fork the repository and create a new branch for your changes.
   - Ensure your code follows the project's coding standards.
   - Submit a pull request with a clear description of your changes.

+## License

+## Contact Us

+For any questions, feedback, or support inquiries, please feel free to reach out to our team:

+<h2>Email: mokhaled2004@gmail.com & Mazenwael575@gmail.com </h2>